pklotz/docker-health-go/README.md

 Testing only:
 - httpmock: HTTP server mocking test library (https://github.com/jarcoal/httpmock) - MIT license
 - gotesttools: asserts for go (https://godoc.org/gotest.tools) - Apache 2 license

+# Copyright & License

+Docker Health Go is Copyright (c) Peter Klotz.
+All Rights Reserved.

+Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
+See the LICENSE file for the full license.